-Over-the-counter (OTC) drugs are medicines you can buy without a prescription from your doctor.
-OTC decongestants help relieve a stopped-up (stuffy) nose caused by a cold virus or the flu (influenza), sinusitis, or allergies.
-The only OTC decongestants available in pill form are phenylephrine (one brand name: Sudafed PE) and pseudoephedrine (one brand name: Sudafed 12 Hour).
+Over-the-counter (OTC) medicines are medicines you can buy without a prescription from your doctor.
+OTC decongestants help relieve a stopped-up (stuffy) nose caused by a cold virus or by the flu (influenza), sinusitis, or allergies.
+The only OTC decongestants available in pill form are phenylephrine (1 brand name: Sudafed PE) and pseudoephedrine (1 brand name: Sudafed 12 Hour).

 Is pseudoephedrine safe?
 Why is it sold behind the counter?

 Yes, pseudoephedrine is a safe and effective decongestant when taken as directed.
 However, some people use OTC pseudoephedrine illegally by combining it with other products to make methamphetamine (“meth”), an illegal and dangerous street drug.
 To help prevent people from making meth, OTC medicines that contain pseudoephedrine are sold behind the counter.
-So, even though you may not need a prescription from your doctor to buy these medicines, you may still have to ask your pharmacist for them.
+In most states, you do not need a prescription from your doctor to buy these medicines, but you will have to ask your pharmacist for them.
 Additional restrictions for pseudoephedrine include the following:

-- Limit on the monthly amount an individual can purchase
+- Limit on the amount an individual can purchase each month

 - Requirement to show photo identification when purchasing the medicine

 - Requirement for retailers to record and keep personal information about customers for at least 2 years after a purchase

 Some states have additional requirements for medicines containing pseudoephedrine.
 These requirements may include a doctor’s prescription.

 Decongestants work by narrowing blood vessels in the lining of the nose.
 This reduces how much blood flows through the area so that swollen tissue inside the nose shrinks and air can pass through more easily.